ksens/shim/README.md

 * `auth` A PAM authentication method (presently limited to 'login').
 * `ports` A comma-delimited list of HTTP listening ports.
-Append the lowercase letter 's' to indicate TLS encryption.
+Append the lowercase letter 's' to indicate SSL encryption.
 * `scidbport` The local port to talk to SciDB on.
 * `user` The user that the shim service runs under.
-Shim can run as a non-root user, but then TLS authenticated port logins are limited to the user that shim is running under.
+Shim can run as a non-root user, but then SSL authenticated port logins are limited to the user that shim is running under.

 Restart shim to effect option changes with `/etc/init.d/shimsvc restart`.

-Shim uses a cryptographic key certificate for TLS encrypted web connections.
+Shim uses a cryptographic key certificate for SSL encrypted web connections.
 When you instal shim from a binary package, a new certificate key is dynamically generated and stored in `/var/lib/shim/ssl_cert.pem`.
 Feel free to replace the certificate with one of your own.
 You should then also set the